Sohaibyounas076/portfolio/README.md

-# Sohaib Younas – Web Designer Portfolio
+# Sohaib Younas – Creative Web Designer | SEO Specialist & Digital Marketer  Portfolio:

 A modern, clean, and fully responsive portfolio website built to showcase my web design skills and freelance services.
 This site includes a project showcase, service highlights, and a contact section for potential clients.
 Designed using HTML5, CSS3, and Bootstrap, and hosted via GitHub Pages.

 ---
-## 👨‍💻 About Me
+## 👨‍💻 About Me:

-I'm **Sohaib Younas**, a passionate freelance web designer specializing in modern, responsive web development using tools like WordPress, Shopify, and Bootstrap.
-I also offer services in SEO and digital branding.
-This portfolio includes a project I successfully delivered through Fiverr, reflecting my real client experience and design capabilities.
+I hold a Bachelor’s degree in Computer Science and currently work as a Police Station Assistant (PSA) in Punjab Police, where I handle data entry and administrative tasks.
+Alongside my job, I continue to grow my freelancing career with dedication and professionalism.

+I am a WordPress developer with 3+ years of experience, specializing in WordPress, Elementor Pro, Wix, Shopify, HTML, CSS, and theme customization.
+I’ve successfully delivered projects for various clients, working with companies and freelancing on platforms like Upwork, Fiverr, and LinkedIn.
+My expertise ensures the creation of high-quality, responsive, and visually appealing websites tailored to meet client needs.

 ---

-## 🔗 Live Preview
+## 🔗 Live Preview of Portfolio:

 👉 [https://sohaibyounas076.github.io/portfolio/](https://sohaibyounas076.github.io/portfolio/)